Two black widow pulsars in the optical and X-rays: Light curve analysis

 In addition, we fitted the data with a constant and then with a sine function of the 15.3-min period plus a constant.
 The latter resulted in $\chi^2=24.1$ for 30 {\sl dof} and the average peak-to-peak amplitude of $\approx$0.08 mag (see Fig.~\ref{fig:lc1513_fluc}, top panel).
 With the constant model, we obtained a slightly worse but also acceptable fit with $\chi^2=33.3$ for 32 {\sl dof}.

-The $F$-test applied to compare the two models gave a probability of chance improvement of $\approx$8$\times$10$^{-3}$ of the sine fit in respect to the constant one, implying strong evidence against the constant model.
-The light curve folded with the obtained period shown in Fig.~\ref{fig:lc1513_fluc}, bottom panel, together with the best sine fit appear to favor the presence of the periodicity.
+The $F$-test applied to compare the two models gave a probability of $\approx$8$\times$10$^{-3}$ of improvement by chance of the sine fit with respect to the constant one, implying strong evidence against the constant model.
+The light curve folded with the obtained period shown in the bottom panel of Fig.~\ref{fig:lc1513_fluc}, together with the best sine fit, appear to favour the presence of the periodicity.
 The remaining part of the filtered light curve shows only stochastic fluctuations of the same amplitude and no signs of the periodicity.
 Nevertheless, we finally conclude that while the small-scale variability is clearly visible in the considered phase interval, its apparent periodicity has a low statistical significance of $\approx$2.5$\sigma$ and new observations are needed to confirm it.